usaid-cs/yesterday-i-learned/js-javascript.md

 * There's "React Native" for those who regret writing react apps in Cordova, and then there's ["React Native Web"](https://github.com/necolas/react-native-web), for those who regret writing react apps in Cordova, switch to react native, and then regret not being able to run it in a browser.
 JavaScript is a Mobius strip for ideas.
 * AirBnB had lots of [good times, and issues](https://medium.com/airbnb-engineering/react-native-at-airbnb-the-technology-dafd0b43838) with React Native.
 For them (and probably a product their size), they say it was not worth it, but 80% of their engineers had a positive experience (apart from being paid to redo everything).
 * If you `var a = (1, 2)`, then `a` is just `2`, which makes sense once you realise there are no tuples.
+* `console.error` in node does not show the traceback, and the colour is not red (not always, anyway).
+So the only difference between `console.error` and `console.log` is where it goes (stderr/stdout).

 ## Deferred API